mu57f4/Cairo_Houses_Rent/README.md

 ```

 ## Model Selection
-I trained four diffrenet ML algorithms on the dataset:
+I trained 4 diffrenet ML algorithms with fixed parameters (not tuned), the models are:
 - Linear Regression
 - Random Forest
 - XGBoost
 - Support Vector Regressor (SVR)

+Split the data into train and test sets and used cross-validation to detect overfitting/underfitting or failing to generalize patterns in the data.

-then, I compared their performance using score, mean absolute error (MAE) and root mean square error (RMSE) and here's the results:
+Then, I compared their performance using score, mean absolute error (MAE) and root mean square error (RMSE) and here's the results:
 ```
        Linear Regression  Random Forest       XGBoost           SVR score           0.381497       0.627347      0.404103     -0.027866